 Hotels are having to adapt their processes to meet guidelines, as well as looking after the health and wellbeing of staff and guests.
 This balance can be tricky to find, however with a few simple steps, you can create an enjoyable, hygienic and stress-free environment.

-Here are some of the ways you can transform your guest experience:
+Here are some of the ways you can transform your guest experience into the ultimate hotel experience:

 Amidst current unpredictability, there is the chance that a guest may have to cancel their stay due to COVID-19 symptoms.
 Having a clear cancellation policy on your website and booking pages enables guests to know exactly where they stand, reducing the number of queries you receive.
 Be upfront about whether you are happy to move people’s bookings, or if they need to cancel, make it simple.